The T-shirt read: “Less me. More global community.”

 What exactly is a global education?
 In its very basic sense it refers to a more holistic view of the world, understanding the commonalities we share and recognizing our responsibility to help our fellow man and safeguard our planet’s future.
 A global student recognizes his connectedness with others and with the planet.
 Less me.
 More global community.

 Because of the independent nature of our school, the small class sizes and the diversity of the student body, the teachers of Morgan Park Academy are able to discuss issues in the context of their classes.
 We are not tied to preparing students for multiple standardized tests.
 We have freedom to teach.
-Experiences like Project Week in the Upper School (pictured above) and Global Week in the Middle School help instill in our students an appreciation for and understanding of other ways of living.
+Student travel and service experiences help instill in our students an appreciation for and understanding of other ways of living.

 The global learner often then becomes the social entrepreneur.
 Our students seek opportunities to take leadership roles over causes they are passionate about, allowing them to initiate, organize, and actually create change, which is ultimately what the world needs more of: change-makers, not test takers.

 In the end, the global student not only has this privilege of the global education, but with it, an obligation and a newly found desire to make their world a better place.
 The global education that students receive at MPA creates young people who willingly take ownership of their world and feel empowered to and inspired to make a difference.